-The Undergraduate Certificate in Educational Studies is an entry course designed to assist students to develop introductory knowledge and skills in teaching for the purposes of enhancing their capacities to work in an educational support role.
+The Undergraduate Certificate in Educational Studies is a course designed to assist students to develop introductory knowledge and skills in teaching for the purposes of enhancing their capacities to work in an educational support role.
 The Undergraduate Certificate in Educational Studies is not a registrable teaching qualification.

-Upon completion, the Undergraduate Certificate in Educational Studies provides a pathway for students into the BEd Primary or Secondary course through the attainment of prerequisite knowledge and/or rank status
+Students who successfully complete the Undergraduate Certificate in Educational Studies may articulate into the Bachelor of Education (Primary), Bachelor of Education (Secondary) or Bachelor of Arts/Bachelor of Education (Secondary) courses through the attainment of prerequisite knowledge and/or rank status.

 Admission Criteria